AndyObtiva/glimmer-dsl-libui/README.md

 - For `date_time_picker`, `date_picker`, and `time_picker`, make sure `time` hash values for `mon`, `wday`, and `yday` are 1-based instead of [libui](https://github.com/andlabs/libui) original 0-based values, and return `dst` as Boolean instead of `isdst` as `1`/`0`
 - Smart defaults for `grid` child attributes are `left` (`0`), `top` (`0`), `xspan` (`1`), `yspan` (`1`), `hexpand` (`false`), `halign` (`0`), `vexpand` (`false`), and `valign` (`0`)
 - The `table` control automatically constructs required `TableModelHandler`, `TableModel`, and `TableParams`, calculating all their arguments from `cell_rows` property (e.g. `NumRows`)
+- Table model instances are automatically freed from memory after `window` is destroyed.
+- `image` instances are automatically freed from memory after `window` is destroyed.

 ### API Gotchas